What Physical Care Actually Buys You in a Virtual-First World

 A real conversation

-A CEO of a well-funded operator opening their first physical sites asked me last year whether they could furnish the spaces with Ikea.
+A CEO of a well-funded operator opening their first physical sites asked me once whether they could furnish the spaces with Ikea.
 The reasoning was disciplined on the surface — patients are there to receive care, not to admire the furniture, every dollar should go to the model.

-We ended up at Room and Board.
+We ended up at Pottery Barn.
 Not because the patients needed it to look expensive, but because the patients needed to want to be there.

 Health anxiety is real.
 Patients walking into a behavioral health practice, a longevity clinic, a senior care center, or a pediatric office are not in a neutral emotional state.
 The environment is doing clinical work whether the operator intends it to or not.
 A space that feels clinical, transactional, or temporary signals to the patient that they're being processed.
 A space that feels considered — relatable to the population you serve, comfortable enough to spend time in, designed with intention — does the opposite.
 It tells the patient the practice takes them seriously, and it gives the clinical relationship room to develop.